sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

 .. _section-pari-library:

-The PARI C library interface
+The PARI C Library Interface
 ============================

 Here is a step-by-step guide to adding new PARI functions to Sage.
 We